soda-research/vitrage/doc/source/scenario-evaluator.rst

 Concepts and Guidelines
 -----------------------
-- *Events:* The Scenario Evaluator is notified of each event in the Entity Graph *after* the event takes place.
+- *Events:* The Scenario Evaluator is notified of each event in the Entity Graph after the event takes place.
 An event in this context is any change (create/update/delete) in a graph element (vertex/edge).
 The notification will consist of two copies of the element: the element *before* the change and the *current* element after the change took place.

-- *Execute and Undo Actions:* If the Entity Graph matches a scenario, the relevant actions will need to be executed.
+- *Actions - Do and Undo:* If the Entity Graph matches a scenario, the relevant actions will need to be executed.
 Conversely, if a previously matched scenario no longer holds, the action needs to be undone.
 Thus, for each action there must be a "do" and "undo" procedure defined.
 For example,